-Yes and no. Military MREs cannot be sold to the public.
-However, the same contractors who make MREs for the Department of Defense also make civilian MREs.
+DO WE SELL MILITARY MRE'S?
+Yes and no. Military MREs are not sold to the public.
+However, the same contractors who make MREs for the Department of Defense, also make civilian MREs.
 These MREs are made to the same specifications as military MREs, but with a few differences.
-Civilian MREs come in a different packaging and don’t include all of the same items, such as chewing gum, toilet paper, and other extra items.
+Civilian MREs come in a different packaging and don't include all of the same items, such as chewing gum, toilet paper, and other extra items.

-An MRE will store for about 5 years, if stored at 75° F or less.
+HOW LONG WILL A MRE STORE?
+A MRE's shelf life is about 5 years, if stored at 75° F or less.
 The cooler the temperature, the longer they will store.
 Some items in an MRE will last longer than 5 years, although the wet pack entrees typically expire within 5 years.

-MRE packages don’t have an expiration date stamped on them in the sense of a day, month, and year.
-Instead they have a manufacture date of when the package was made.
-So unless the seal is broken on the packaging, MREs can last for about 5 years, but they may lose taste and nutritional value after long periods of time.
+MRE packages don't have an expiration date stamped on them in the sense of a day, month, and year.
+Instead, they have a manufacture date of when the package was made.
+So unless the seal is broken on the packaging, MREs have a shelf life of about 5 years, but they may lose taste and nutritional value after long periods of time.
 If the package is bloated or the food smells like it has gone rancid, then your MRE has expired.
-You can read our article on MRE Expiration Dates for more information.
+You can read more our article on MRE expiration dates for more information.

 You can see on the first example to the right that the code 1172 would mean that it was manufactured in 2011 on June 20th (the 172 day of the year).

 The second MRE has a manufacture code of 1348.
 This would translate to Dec.
 13, 2011.

 The third MRE's manufacture code is 1306, which means that it was manufactured on Nov.
 1, 2011.